Good Friday: Services on the day

-The Roman Rite has no celebration of Mass between the Lord's Supper on Holy Thursday evening and the Easter Vigil unless a special exemption is granted for rare solemn or grave occasions by the Vatican or the local bishop.
+The Roman Rite has no celebration of Mass between the Mass of the Lord's Supper on Holy Thursday (Maundy Thursday) evening and the Easter Vigil unless a special exemption is granted for rare solemn or grave occasions by the Vatican or the local bishop.
 The only sacraments celebrated during this time are Baptism (for those in danger of death), Penance, and Anointing of the Sick.
-While there is no celebration of the Eucharist, it is distributed to the faithful only in the Celebration of the Lord's Passion, but can also be taken at any hour to the sick who are unable to attend this celebration.
+While there is no celebration of the Eucharist, it is distributed to the faithful only in the Celebration of the Passion of the Lord, but can also be taken at any hour to the sick who are unable to attend this celebration.

+The Collection for the Holy Places is taken up on Good Friday.

 The Celebration of the Passion of the Lord takes place in the afternoon, ideally at three o'clock; however, for pastoral reasons (especially in countries where Good Friday is not a public holiday), it is permissible to celebrate the liturgy earlier, even shortly after midday, or at a later hour.
 The celebration consists of three parts: the liturgy of the word, the adoration of the cross, and the Holy communion.
 The altar is bare, without cross, candlesticks and altar cloths.
 It is also customary to empty the holy water fonts in preparation of the blessing of the water at the Easter Vigil.
 Traditionally, no bells are rung on Good Friday or Holy Saturday until the Easter Vigil.

 The liturgical colour of the vestments used is red.
 Before 1970, vestments were black except for the Communion part of the rite when violet was used.
 If a bishop or abbot celebrates, he wears a plain mitre (mitra simplex).
 Before the reforms of the Holy Week liturgies in 1955, black was used throughout.

-The Vespers of Good Friday are only prayed by those who could not attend the Celebration of the Passion of the Lord.
+Aside from the celebration of the Solemn Liturgy of the Passion the usual offices of the Liturgy of the Hours are said by all those canonically required and celebrated publicly in religious communities.
+The liturgy consists of the normal major hours of Matins and Laudes (these first two morning services are often combined to form the office of Good Friday Tenebrae), the minor hours of Terce, Sext and None.
+It excludes the evening major and minor hours, Vespers and Compline respectively, which are only prayed by those who are unable to attend a celebration of the Liturgy of the Passion, giving the days pattern of worship an abrupt conclusion representing Jesus's death.